 - Egypt measured at 2.26 on the Global Peace Index in 2013, ranking it 49th out of 162

 Under the guidance of the Food Security Division of NSPO, the military has set a goal of complete food self-sufficiency in Egypt.
-In 1980, NSPO started developing a network of milk-processing facilities, dairy farms, poultry farms, cattle field lots, and, fish farms. the military also helps in producing 18% of the total food in Egypt and 60% of the consumables needed by the army.
-The surplus produce which remains unused is sold on the commercial market and the profit is kept by the coffers of the military.
+In 1980, NSPO started developing a network of milk-processing facilities, dairy farms, poultry farms, cattle field lots, and fish farms.
+The military also helps produce 18% of the total food in Egypt and 60% of the consumables needed by the army.
+The unused surplus produce is sold on the commercial market, and the profit goes to the military's coffers.

 The military in Egypt has been involved in the completion of many national infrastructure projects like the construction of sewers, power lines, overpasses, bridges, schools, roads, telephone exchanges, and more.
-There have been many reviews about the intervention of the military in such infrastructural developments, but most agree that the development was affordable to the government only due to the military's effective use of its resources.
-Meanwhile, some officers criticized this role saying that this detracted from the military’s main focus, which is national security, while others said that this helped in improving the image of the Egyptian military among the Egyptian people.
+There have been many reviews about the military's intervention in such infrastructural developments, but most agree that the development was affordable only to the government due to its effective use of its resources.
+Meanwhile, some officers criticized this role, saying that this detracted from the military's primary focus, national security.
+In contrast, others said that this helped improve the Egyptian military's image among the Egyptian people.

 Different branches of the Armed forces in Egypt are involved in military exercises on an annual basis, including:

-- Sea of Friendship Maneuvers organized in the Mediterranean Sea is held between the navy forces of Turkey and Egypt.
+- Sea of Friendship Maneuvers organized in the Mediterranean Sea are held between the navy forces of Turkey and Egypt.

-- In Saudi Arabia, Tabuk Maneuvers are held in conjunction with Saudi Armed Forces.
+- In Saudi Arabia, Tabuk Maneuvers are held in conjunction with the Saudi Armed Forces.

 - Faisal Maneuvers in Saudi Arabia are held between the air forces of Saudi Arabia and Egypt.